mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 The grid exposes a set of methods that enables all of these features using the imperative `apiRef`.
 To know more about how to use it, check the [API Object](/x/react-data-grid/api-object/) section.

-The grid exposes a set of methods that enables all of these features using the imperative `apiRef`.

-To know more about how to use the `apiRef`, check the [API Object](/x/react-data-grid/api-object/) section.

 {{"demo": "RowGroupingApiNoSnap.js", "bg": "inline", "hideToolbar": true}}

 ## API